-The Flamingo Flower adds an instant appeal to any indoor space!
+The Flamingo Flower adds appeal to any indoor space!
 Knowing these Anthurium Plant Care tips will help you keep them flowering for long!

 Botanical Name: Anthurium andraeanum